nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 ## 2. **Design**

 **This section provides an overview of the classes used within Clock-Work.
 The general interactions between components, and the internal structure of a component is explained here.
-A good understanding of the content in this section is useful in understanding how the individual features are implements in [section 3 - Implementation](#3-implementation)**
+A good understanding of the content in this section is useful in understanding how the individual features are implements in [3 - Implementation](#3-implementation)**

 <div markdown="span" class="alert alert-primary">